a-inparadise/datasciencecoursera/getdata-006/README.md

 MERGING X TRAIN AND TEST DATA

 It begins by first consuming the X train and test data files.
 Next, it consumes the features data file, which lists the column names for each column of data in the X train and test sets.
-The assignment called for the extraction of only the mean and standard deviation for each feature, so this script made the judgement call to exclude the meanFreq features simply because not every feature contained a meanFreq data, so this script used only the feature data with mean() and std().
-The script strips only the mean and std columns from the features file and uses the subset of the feature data to subset the X train and test data sets.
+The assignment called for the extraction of only the mean and standard deviation for each feature, thus the script strips only the mean and std columns from the features file and uses the subset of the feature data to subset the X train and test data sets.
 It then merges the two sets train, on top of test using an rbind().
 It then applies the column names (which have been tidied, by removing all "-", "(", ")" characters and applying lowercase).

 MERGING SUBJECT TRAIN AND TEST DATA